Skip to content

 ReactTextShadowNode.UNSET Symbol Not Found

 This is caused by a react-native-navigation version compatibility issue.
-Related issue can be found here.
-Fix this issue by changing or downloading and replacing ReactTypefaceUtils.java.
+Related issue can be viewed here.
+Fix this issue by modifying or downloading and replacing ReactTypefaceUtils.java.

 Module react/jsx-runtime Not Found

-Note: It is not recommended to add @cloudcare/react-native-mobile dependency library using local path, as it may cause errors that cannot be fixed.
+Note: It is not recommended to add the @cloudcare/react-native-mobile dependency library via local path, as it may prevent the error from being fixed.

 Native and React Native Hybrid Development